mikaelbr/bacon-love/exercises/03_subscription_based/problem.md

 `doAction` returns a eventstream where the function passed is executed for each value.
 The same functionality is called `tap` in libraries like lodash and underscore.

-## The problem
+## Problem Description

-Firstly, you'll need to add an action on every event on an event stream.
-The action is given as input.
-Note: This action should not terminate the stream and you should be able to chain methods on the pipeline.
+First, you'll need to add an action on every event on an event stream.
+The action is given as input. **Note:** This action should not terminate the stream and you should be able to chain methods on the pipeline.

-After you add an action to the pipe line, you should log the value of the event stream out to the console with the prefix `Value:`.
+After you add an action to the pipe line, you should log the value of the event stream out to the console **with the prefix** `Value:`.

 Lastly you should add a subscriber with a callback given as the third input (called `actionOnValue`).
 As we now know, the subscribers terminate the chaining